-Description: The adjustment captures the expected annual difference between actual and assumed defined benefit pension costs that are exempt from cost sharing, similar to UKATS under the Charging Regulation, and are applied to the RAB.
+Description: The adjustment captures the expected annual difference between actual and assumed defined benefit pension costs that are exempt from cost sharing, similar to UKATS under the Eurocontrol Principles and consistent with the CAA pensions regulatory policy statement, and are applied to the RAB.
 These costs are assumed by CAA for 2021 and 2022 for the NR23 final decision.

-The amount of Pension contribution variance relating to Defined Benefit ("DB") Future Service and Deficit Repair contributions and for the Pension Cash Alternative {including related Employers National Insurance contributions} ("PCA") for members who have opted out of the DB scheme} assumed by CAA in respect of 2021 and 2022 and factored into the NR23 settlement (in 2020 RPI prices).
-This is to be added to the RAB, with figures fixed at the following values:
+The amount of Pension contribution variance relating to Defined Benefit ("DB") Future Service and Deficit Repair contributions and for the Pension Cash Alternative {including related Employers National Insurance contributions}

+("PCA") for members who have opted out of the DB scheme, following the approach as for UKTAS assumed by CAA in respect of 2021 and 2022 and factored into the NR23 settlement (in 2020 RPI prices).

-(4f) Actual Pension Contribution Variance for calendar year t
+(4f) Pension Contribution Variance for calendar year t

-Description: The adjustment captures the actual annual difference between actual and assumed defined benefit pension costs that are exempt from cost sharing, similar to UKATS under the Eurocontrol Principles, and previously the EU Charging Regulation.
-The adjustment is net of the estimated annual difference from 4e.
+Description: The adjustment captures the actual annual difference between actual and assumed defined benefit pension costs that are exempt from cost sharing, similar to UKATS under the Eurocontrol Principles The adjustment is net of the estimated annual difference from 4e.